 Grateful Dead Records (2 fellowship positions):

-Two 2017-2018 CART fellows are participating in the processing of the Grateful Dead Records, focusing on the business papers and show files which document decades of the band's tours and concerts.
+Two 2017-2018 CART fellows are participating in the processing of the Grateful Dead Records, focusing on the business records of the organization.
 These materials comprise over 400 boxes of partially processed materials such as tour information, contracts, ledgers, tickets, merchandise, correspondence, accounting files, and promotional materials.
 Fellows are working alongside the CART Archivist to inventory, rehouse, arrange, and describe these materials in order to make the collection more widely available to the UCSC community and beyond.